 - A disturbance in body image (self-perceived weight or shape), undue influence of body weight or shape on self-evaluation, or continuous lack of realization of the seriousness of the low body weight.

-The signs of people with anorexia nervosa, restricting type are physical, psychological, and behavioral.
+Aside from these general traits, people with anorexia nervosa, restricting type also show specific physical, psychological, and behavioral symptoms.
 Below are signs for each area:

 - Rapid or sudden weight loss.